jackoyugi/Gitgoogle/README.md

 ## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [IpQuate README](https://github.com/jackoyugi/README.md).
+To get more help on the Angular CLI use `ng help` or go check out the [Gitgoogle README](https://github.com/jackoyugi/README.md).